Respected Trusted and Experienced National Highly-rated equine law leader

 .

-No other lawyer has produced more educational material to benefit the equine industry.
+No other lawyer anywhere has produced more educational material to benefit the equine industry.

 - National Conference on Equine Law - speaker by invitation nearly every year since 1994